vsbuffalo/qrqc/README.md

 Illumina reads often have poor 3'-end qualities.
 I've noticed that HiSeq machines also produce poor quality 5'-ends.
-For increased mapping rates and better assmeblies, it is generally advisable that these poor quality regions be trimmed off.
+For increased mapping rates and better assemblies, it is generally advisable that these poor quality regions be trimmed off.
 Nik Joshi's took `sickle` tool can do this; you can get it here
 <http://github.com/najoshi/sickle>.